sankalp1999/swarm-sim/README.md

 - New "Ambush" predator hunting strategy
 - Performance optimizations: Spatial grid for O(1) neighbor lookup

-Watch as simple rules create complex, lifelike behaviors!
-The simulation now runs much smoother, especially with 100+ boids.
-Mobile experience is greatly enhanced, and more dynamic behaviors emerge.
-Try the new "HUNT MODE" button or swipe gestures on mobile! 🚀
+Watch as simple rules create complex, lifelike behaviors.
+Welcome to the swarm.